General Terms and Conditions

 - In the event of a subsequent export of the deliverable to a foreign country, the Buyer shall be responsible for compliance with the provisions of law.

-XVII.
+XVIII.
 Place of jurisdiction and applicable law

 - The law of the Republic of South Africa shall apply to these GTC and the contractual relationship between the parties.
 The choice of law shall also apply to extra-contractual debt relationships standing in close connection with the contract.
 Apart from that, the scope and range of the choice of law shall be determined under the provisions of law.